 - Facial burns, which are often the result of a car fire caused by a collision.

 Many other types of facial injuries can occur as a result of a car accident.
 Whatever type of face injury you or a loved one sustained in a car crash, make sure you get the medical care you need.
 Then, talk to a lawyer as soon as possible to learn more about your legal options.

 A car accident attorney can protect your interests

 You might think you don’t need an attorney if you sustained a serious facial injury in a car accident caused by another driver.
 But the reality is these types of claims often turn out to be complicated legal cases.
 This is because claims involving severe injury are often significant.
 You might need emergency medical care or follow-up surgery, including facial reconstruction surgery or plastic surgery.

 All of these expenses can quickly add up—and insurance companies know this.
 That’s why the insurance adjusters often do everything they can to reduce or even deny your claim.

-At Villari, Brandes & Giannone, P.C., our team can help you every step of the way.
+At Villari, Giannone and Matteo, our team can help you every step of the way.
 We know how to deal with insurance companies and negotiate effectively with them.
 Most agree to cooperate and make a fair settlement offer.
 If they want to play hardball, we’re not scared to take legal action on your behalf, including filing a lawsuit, if that’s what it takes to help you recover the compensation you’re entitled to.

 Discover what our dedicated legal team can do for you.
 Contact us today to schedule a free case evaluation with a Philadelphia car accident attorney you can trust to fight for you.
 We have offices in downtown Philadelphia, Conshohocken, and Marlton, New Jersey, and represent injury victims throughout Pennsylvania and New Jersey.